alvaromago/alvaromago/README.md

 ### Hi there 👋

 🙌 I'm currently studying Web Development.
-In the next months I'll learn JavaScript & PHP 🙌

 ### 🗣️ About Me:

-- 🔥 Languages I Can Use = {Java, HTML, CSS, SQL}
-- 🧠 Languages I'm Learning = {Java, JavaScript & SQL}
+- 🔥 Languages I'm learning: Java, JavaScript & Python
-- 📚 I will also study C# & Python
+- 📚 I will also study C# & PHP
 - 📫 You can reach me at: aalvaromago@gmail.com
 - ⚡ Fun fact: I love motorsport 🏎️💨